open-toolchain/tekton-catalog/git/sample/README.md

 ## Simple clone-task usage ##

-This `sample` sub-directory contains an EventListener definition that you can include in your tekton pipeline configuration to run an example showing a simple usage of the `clone-repo-task`
+This `sample` sub-directory contains an EventListener definition that you can include in your tekton pipeline configuration to run an example showing a simple usage of the `git-clone-repo`

 1) Create a toolchain (or update a toolchain) to include: